denten-books/plain-text/0-intro.md

 artifact, despite being digital in all other senses of the word.
 Conversely, texts in print are already "born digital," in the sense that literary works like Shakespeare's *Hamlet* are amenable to "reliable processes of copying and preservation" [@haugeland_analog_1981, 213-225].
-But such attributes are again neither universal nor essential to the medium.
+Properties that make media "digital" or "analog" reveal themselves neither to be neither universal nor essential to the medium.
 The medium is not the message.
 "The reliability and preservation of textual copies" may mean one thing to a literary scholar, another to a software engineer or a legal professional, and something entirely different to a librarian, as I argue in the conclusion of the chapter.
 It matters not what the medium is, but what we can do with the text.

 The **sixth and final chapter** looks to the site of storage to find the media "homes" that house the vast archives of our private media collections.
 It